 Winners: Michael Posner, Michele Balik-Meisner, Mickey Dunlap, and Larry Lesser.

 - April 2017 - With only a limited number of helicopters, search and...

 Winners: Mickey Dunlap, Larry Lesser, Chris Lacke, and Aaron Profitt.

 - May 2017 - Better to stratify and not need it...

 Winners: Jim Alloway, Larry Lesser, and John Bailer.

-- June 2017 - An insider's view of a matched pair design.
+- June 2017 - An insider's view of a matched pairs design.

 Winners: Larry Lesser, Sondra LoRoe, Robert Hauss, and Anikah Norton.